• Skip to primary navigation

 If a dish needs Onion; it needs it period.
 Panikhola calls for Onion and so does i]Ilish macher Korma.
 The same applies to Ilish Bhuna.
 Do not restrict your mind if possible.

-Why should not I buy Khoka Ilish?
+Why should I not buy Khoka Ilish?

 What is Khoka Ilish?
 What size should I consider while purchasing Hilsa fish?

-In the Indo-Bangladesh region, Ilish Mach is one of the celebrated fish. .
+In the Indo-Bangladesh region, Ilish Mach is one of the celebrated fish.
 Ilish is a migratory fish and the life-cycle is quite unique as the fish went through both salted as well as freshwater.
-However, due to overfishing, unscientific fishery, pollution Hilsa is now in danger.
+However, due to overfishing, unscientific fishery, and pollution Hilsa is now in danger.
 The unauthorized sale of Khoka Ilish or baby Hilsa is one of the catalysts to this problem.
 Hence, say no to Baby Hilsa.
 If possible, procure Ilish beyond 1kg. %hilsa fish curry with eggplant recipe debjanir rannaghar

 Recipe Card